Projects

 Project Adoption

-Our Conservation Committee reviews and recommends habitat conservation projects for adoption to our Management Board.
-JV project adoption provides many benefits, including improved project design, enhanced competitiveness for funding, and increased project visibility.
-To be adopted by the SFBJV, projects must meet a set of varying criteria based on the project type, and present their project to the SFBJV Conservation Committee.
+Our Conservation Committee reviews and recommends habitat conservation projects for adoption by our Management Board.
+To be adopted by the SFBJV, projects must meet a set of varying criteria based on the project type, and present their project to the SFBJV Conservation Committee (which meets quarterly).
 These criteria help us prioritize projects and serve as a guideline to help project proposals demonstrate how a project meets our goals and the needs of target species.

 • Adoption criteria for tidal and other wetland projects can be found HERE;